crystal-lang/crystal-book/syntax_and_semantics/macros/fresh_variables.md

 x #=> 1
 ```

-This can sometimes be useful to avoid repetitive code by deliberately accessing and reading/writing local variables, but can also overwrite local variables by mistake.
+This can sometimes be useful to avoid repetitive code by deliberately reading/writing local variables, but can also overwrite local variables by mistake.
 To avoid this, fresh variables can be declared with `%name`:

 ```crystal
 macro dont_update_x